paelzer/PC-case-temperature-7-segment-display/README.md

 # PC case temperature 7 segment display

 ** This description is not yet complete.
-Schematics and some more detailed pictures I still need to add... will be done soon. **
+Some more detailed pictures I still need to add... will be done soon. **

 ** This project allows you to show your PC case temperature on a 4 digit 7 segment display connected to an Arduino NANO **